Animal Charity

 QUICK FACTS ABOUT BEARS

-• The brown bear can reach a weight of between 150 and 370 kilogrammes depending on age, sex and season.
+• A brown bear can reach quite a large weight depending on age, sex and season.

 • Despite their weight, the animals can cover short distances at speeds of up to 50 km/h.

-• Brown bears are generally loners who will only seek a mate for short periods.
+• Brown bears are generally loners who will only seek a mate for the mating season.

 • Brown bears in the wild are mainly active at dusk and at night.

-• In the wild, brown bears can reach a maximum age of between 20 and 30 years.
-In captivity, they can get even older.
+• In the wild, bears can live to an age of around 20 to 25 years, in captivity they can live even longer.

 Bears laying down